-As for the seniors among us, you may also want to check out the UIltimate Safety Guide For Seniors
+As for the seniors among us, you may want to check out the UIltimate Safety Guide For Seniors

 There’s Hacking

 Hacking is an attempt to exploit a computer system or a private network inside a computer.
 Simply put, it is the unauthorised access to or control over computer network security systems for some illicit purpose.
-To better describe hacking, one needs to first understand hackers.
+To better describe hacking, one needs to first understand Hackers.
 One can easily assume them to be intelligent and highly skilled in computers.
 In fact, breaking a security system requires more intelligence and expertise than actually creating one.
 There are no hard and fast rules whereby we can categorize hackers into neat compartments.
 However, in general computer parlance, we call them white hats, black hats and grey hats.

 - White hat professionals hack to check their own security systems to make it more hack-proof.
 In most cases, they are part of the same organisation.